For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We've got a guide to better note-taking at university to help you with this one too.

-If you do happen to have particularly beautiful notes though, you could actually end up making money by Instagramming them.
+If you do happen to have particularly beautiful notes though, you could try making money by Instagramming them.

 6. Sleeping through your lectures